-It is SQM’s belief that a customer’s experience in using any contact channel should be measured by using the FCR metric.
-The FCR metric is just as important to customers using the web self-service, IVR self-service, and email contact channels as it is to customers using the call center contact channel.
-Using FCR as a common metric among the different contact channels can provide an accurate comparison of customer experience (CX) performance for each contact channel.
-The below chart shows FCR performance comparison for core contact channels.
-The FCR data shows that web self-service (76%) and IVR self-service (74%) contact channels had the highest FCR performance and the email (61%) contact channel had the lowest FCR performance.
-The main reason web self-service and IVR self-service contact channels have the highest FCR performance is the contact reasons (e.g., orders, status updates, payment) are lower in complexity compared to the contact reasons the call center and email contact channels handle.
-In most cases, the email contact channel handles the highest complexity of contact reasons for all contact channels and most customers who use this contact channel do so because it allows them to document their interaction.
+The below chart shows the FCR benchmark data comparison for core contact channels.
+The FCR benchmark data shows that web self-service (76%), IVR self-service (74%), call center (72% and email (61%).
+Web self-service and IVR self-service contact channels have the highest FCR performance because the contact reasons (e.g., orders, status updates, payment) are lower in complexity compared to the contact reasons the call center and email contact channels handle.
+In most cases, the email contact channel handles the highest complexity of contact reasons for all contact channels, and most customers who use this contact channel do so because it allows them to document their interaction.
 When an inquiry or problem is not resolved on the email, IVR self-service, or web self-service channels, most of those customers will phone the call center to resolve their issue.
 Therefore, the call center channel is the last line of defense for resolving an issue and, most importantly, retaining customers.